DevL0rd/Modular-Web-Server/README.md

 - Other optional configuration can be done in the config file.
 The configuration is pretty straight forward so I'll skip documenting that here.

 ## Installing plugins
-- Drop you plugins .js file into the plugins folder.
+- Drop your plugins .js file into the plugins folder.
 - If the plugin has any dependencies, make sure to install them!

 ## Creating plugins